ax-va/Learning-Rust-Klabnik-Nichols-2023/rust-summary/error-handling.md

 that will be returned in a success case within the `Ok` variant, and `E` represents the type of the error that will be returned in a failure case within the `Err` variant.

+## Propagating Errors

+Propagating errors is returning the error to the calling code to handle it later.